linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 #### About performance...

 Here are some tests for checking how UUID behaves when compared with Sequential ID.
-Both tests ran with the localhost database and local application.
+Both tests were executed with the localhost database and local application.
 They are:

 ##### Creating new authors:
 <script src="https://gist.github.com/linqueta/8d83d16e4275b0a98168c9ed2e6794ce.js"></script>